As an Amazon Associate we earn from qualifying purchases.

 - Get a big bowl of ice, water, and lemon juice

-- Boil the cauliflower for 2 minutes then immediately move it to the ice water
+- Boil the pieces for 2 minutes then immediately move it to the water

 - Soak for 30 minutes

 - Strain out the pieces with a slotted spoon

 - To properly prepare the whole head you will need a cutting board and a large bowl big enough to hold the cut pieces and place them in an ice bath.

 - You will also need a large pot for the water and a paper towel.